srig-connectors/Connectors-SaaS-accounts-configuration/Google/README.md

 ![PubSub](images/15.png)<br/>

-# Setting up Google OAuth account in webMethods.io Integration Workflow<br/>
+# Section 2: Setting up Google OAuth account in webMethods.io Integration Workflow<br/>

 16. Login to **wM.io** Integration tenant and choose your project or click on **"+"** to create new project<br/>